Simon Cowell Reveals The Future Of ‘America’s Got Talent’

 The fan-favorite series features Simon and judges Heidi Klum, Howie Mandel, and Sofia Vergara.
 The show is hosted by Terry Crews.
 The revamped panel comes after the NBC competition series found itself with two vacancies after both Gabrielle Union and Julianne Hough exited the series in November 2019 after appearing for just one season.
 Season 15 will be Sofia’s first as a judge on the series.
 Heidi made her triumphant return to the show after judging from 2013-2018.

 The series will return to NBC beginning May 26.
-It will air the first of the audition episodes taped prior to the pandemic which will feature amazing acts from around the globe which will compete for a $1 million prize and the opportunity to headline a show in Las Vegas, Nevada.
+It will air the first of the audition episodes taped prior to the pandemic, which will feature amazing acts from around the globe competing for a $1 million prize and the opportunity to headline a show in Las Vegas, Nevada.